 6. Surf Lessons

 Looking to turn your beach getaway into a family adventure?
 Try a family surf lesson with Van Curaza Surf School.
 VCSS is passionate about sharing its love of surfing and the ocean, and safety and fun make up the central core of its mission.

 The school welcomes everyone of every ability level to come out and give surfing a try.
 Book a group lesson for the whole family and build some unforgettable memories together.
 Lessons are tailored to your group to make the best experience possible for your family.

 7. Central Coast Aquarium

-Public programs like Shoreline Explorers, beach clean ups, and travelling tide pools extend its reach beyond the building’s walls.
+Public programs like Shoreline Explorers, beach clean-ups, and traveling tide pools extend their reach beyond the building’s walls.